-On this page you can find information on residence permit for non-EU/EEA citizens.
+On this page you can find information on residence permit for EU/EES-citizens and non-EU/EEA citizens.

 Students from outside the EU/EEA

 As a non-EU/EEA student you must apply for a residence permit for studies.
 The permit must be issued before your entry to Sweden.
 You make your application online at the Swedish Migration Agency's website and it's issued for one year at the time, so you will have to extend your residence permit for the coming year.
 Applications for residence permits are processed by the Swedish Migration Agency (Migrationsverket) and not by Karolinska Institutet.
 Please visit their website for details regarding the regulations and the application procedure: Rules for students from outside the EU/EEA

 If you have any family member accompanying you (spouse/children), you can apply for them at the same time.

 - It is very important that you start preparing for your residence permit as soon as you receive notification of your admission.
 The time from applying for your residence permit to receiving it can be long, sometimes several months.
 But the bank statements showing that you can support yourself during your studies cannot be older than four months.

 - If you must pay a tuition fee, you cannot apply for a residence permit until you have paid the first instalment, so make sure you do this as soon as possible.

 - You need a valid passport when applying for residence permit and it must be valid for your entire stay in Sweden.

 - You must present your passport personally at a Swedish Embassy with a migration section when you apply for a residence permit for the first time.

 - You must show documentation of insurance during your stay in Sweden to the Migration Agency.
 The FAS+ documentation for non EU/EES students studying in Sweden is usually enough.
 This document will be sent to you from Karolinska Institutet once we have received your first instalment.